johannschopplich/nuxt-kql/docs/guide/caching.md

 })
 ```

-A custom storage mountpoint is suitable for production environments.
-For example, if you deploy to Cloudflare, the Clouflare KV storage mountpoint is a good choice.
+A custom storage mountpoint is appropriate for production environments.
+For example, if you are deploying to Cloudflare, the Clouflare KV storage mountpoint is a good choice.
 For development, you can use the built-in `fs` storage mountpoint.

 To define a custom storage mountpoint, use the `storage` option of the Nuxt KQL module.
 In the example above, we use the `kql` storage mountpoint to store the query responses.

-But this custom storage mountpoint is not defined yet.
+However, this custom storage mountpoint is not yet defined.
 To make it available, we need to mount it in the `nitro` section of our `nuxt.config.ts`:

 ```ts
 // `nuxt.config.ts`